1974 Speedway World Pairs Championship

-The 1974 Speedway World Pairs Championship was the fifth FIM Speedway World Pairs Championship.
+The 1974 Speedway World Pairs Championship was the fifth official FIM Speedway World Pairs Championship.
 The final took place at the Hyde Road Speedway in Belle Vue, Manchester, England.
 The championship was won by Sweden (28 points) from Australia (23 pts) and New Zealand (21 pts).
 Host nation England, represented by Peter Collins and Dave Jessup, finished 4th with 21 points.

 Swedish rider Anders Michanek, who successfully defended his World Pairs crown at this meeting, completed the double later in 1974 when he won the Individual World Championship.